Xetnus/osm-finder/README.md

 When in doubt, it's always safer to enter larger/wider parameters than you think is needed (e.g., enter an angle of 25 ± 10° instead of 25 ± 5°).

 Works best on images with unique intersections.
 If there are any tags you can enter (e.g. bridge=yes, tunnel=yes), you'll decrease the size of the results significantly.

+Feel free to report an issue or create a pull request if you find any bugs.

 Tested on Ubuntu 22.04.1 LTS.